Identifying Network Hubs with the Partial Correlation Graphical LASSO: Algorithm

 We present an optimization framework for estimating the regularized precision matrix model defined by \eqref{eq:main_problem}.
 Our approach combines coordinate descent with specialized convex optimization techniques, as detailed in the following subsections.

 While the problem \eqref{eq:main_problem} is not globally convex, it is biconvex (see Lemma \ref{lem:biconvex} in Section \ref{sec:conv}).
 Therefore, we employ a coordinate descent approach, alternating between: \begin{enumerate} \item Optimizing in \(D\) holding \(R\) fixed. \item Optimizing in \(R\) holding \(D\) fixed. \end{enumerate} While such an alternating algorithm was proposed in \cite{Carter}, details for solving the individual subproblems were not provided, and a different numerical approach was ultimately implemented.
+Such details were later provided in \cite{carter_arxiv_2025}.

 We take advantage of the fact that optimization in $D$ is related to the classical problem of scaling positive definite matrices, first studied by \cite{MO68}.
 The algorithm for updating $R$ is a modification of the GLASSO algorithm \cite{friedman2008sparse}.